sommerbe/dispersion-toolkit/src/measure/dispdumitrescu2017/manpage.md

 # LIMITATION

-The algorithm requires a two-dimensional point sets sequence.
+The algorithm requires a 3-dimensional point sets sequence.